4 Reasons Why Your Month End Close Process Is Inefficient and How To Improve It

 The goal of this process is to produce financial statements that company leaders and other stakeholders can use to analyze trends, compare different accounting periods, set budgets, assess key performance indicators (KPIs), and make strategic business decisions.

-All told, the month end closing process is what helps you produce a reliable picture of your company’s financial health.
+All told, the month end closing process in accounting is what helps you produce a reliable picture of your company’s financial health.

 To carry out the month end close, an accounting department will complete a number of tasks, including: